RickHocutt/MEAN-SaaS-Api-Starter/README.md

 Run `npm install` in /api and /client directories.

 ### Dependencies
 This project requires MongoDB, Node.js, and Angular2.
-You will need to [install MongoDB].
+You will need to [install MongoDB] and [Node.js].
 You may also need to do some extra work to get Angular2 working on your system, but in theory, NPM install should take care of that dependency.

 ### Configure